 Background

 The proposed methodology requires the use of an atmospheric transport and dispersion (ATD) model in order to connect sources’ emissions and predicted concentrations in all potential locations to place the sensors at.
-Several types of fundamental dispersion models exist: box models, Gaussian plume models, Lagrangian models, Eulerian dispersion models and Dense gas models as well as extensions and combinations of all of the above [23].
+Several types of fundamental dispersion models exist: box models, Gaussian plume models, Gaussian puff models, Lagrangian models, Eulerian dispersion models and Dense gas models as well as extensions and combinations of all of the above [23].
 High resolution modeling tools for complex environments are available for most model types, such as the Gaussian plume AERMOD [54], [55] and the Eulerian grid-based CMAQ [19], both developed by the US Environmental Protection Agency (EPA).
-Other commonly used tools are[56] the HYSPLIT [19] and GRAL [57], [58] models simulate pollutant emission by releasing a fixed number of Lagrangian particles from the source.
-At first stages we will use Gaussian plume Nevertheless, our proposed methodology is invariant to the selected ATD model, and can easily be replaced in the future, as all computations of the various weather conditions and source combinations are computed in advance.
-Once our method is proved to be effective, a more complex ATD model will be considered.
+Other commonly used tools are the CALPUFF model [56] or the HYSPLIT [19] and GRAL [57], [58] models.
+The latter simulates pollutant emission by releasing a fixed number of Lagrangian particles from the source.
+At first stages we will use a Gaussian plume steady-state model and will not account for topography or land use.
+Nevertheless, our proposed methodology is invariant to the selected ATD model, and can easily be replaced in the future, as all computations of the various weather conditions and source combinations are computed in advance.
+Some limitations related to the use of a steady-state model and to the effects of different timescales will be addresses in later stages, as specified in Section 5.3 and 5.4.

 The Gaussian plume model